-- If the deceased person has appointed the Administration General in a Will as executor. - If the person appointed in the Will renounces executorship. - If the person appointed as an executor dies before execution. - If a person dies without making a Will and there is a dispute. - If the deceased person has not appointed an executor in his will. - If there is no application that has been lodged for probate or Letters of Administration within 2 months of death of the deceased. - If the Administrator General establishes that the Executor or Administrator is mismanaging the estate.
-The Administrator General however has to apply to Court first for revocation of the probate or Letters of Administration.
+- If the deceased person has appointed the Administration General in a Will as executor. - If the person appointed in the Will renounces executorship. - If the person appointed as an executor dies before execution. - If a person dies without making a Will and there is a dispute. - If the deceased person has not appointed an executor in his will. - If there is no application that has been lodged for probate or Letters of Administration within 2 months of death of the deceased. - the probate or Letters of Administration.